 We use dompurify (opens new window) to sanitize the content put into data grid.
 Nevertheless, we strongly recommend server-side validation in addition to this to protect your data.

 We pledge to deliver high-quality code.
 You can see our high-quality code score here (opens new window).

 Our policy is to fix issues when they arise as quickly as possible, and keep the library up to date.
 This requires from you, a user of this software, to keep your copy of the software up to date.

-The security tests were carried out in accordance with industry-standard methodologies, including OWASP TOP10 and OWASP ASVS.
+The security audits were carried out in accordance with industry-standard methodologies, including: